sominw/vqamd_floyd/README.md

 We’re already seeing incredible applications of object detection in our daily lives.
 One such interesting application is Visual Question Answering.
 It is a new and upcoming problem in Computer Vision where the data consists of open-ended questions about images.
 In order to answer these questions, an effective system would need to have an understanding of  “[vision, language and common-sense](https://dac.cs.vt.edu/research-project/visual-question-answering-vqa/).”

+Before proceeding further, I would highly encourge you to quickly read the full VQA Post here.

 ### Try it now